poole/hyde/docs/7.0.0/print.md

 $ jekyll new <PATH>
 ~~~

-Your blog directory should look something like this
+Your site's root dir should look something like this

 ~~~
 ├── _posts